JungleComputing/ipl/docs/README-bin.txt

 wherever you want it.
 You can then try a simple test which creates a single Ibis instance, and a client and a server thread that send messages to each other.
 To do so you first need to set a couple of environment variables.
 See below at the system-specific notes.
-You need to set JAVA_HOME to the root of your Java installation, and IBIS_HOME to the root of your Ibis installation.
-Then you can go to the Ibis bin directory and run
+You need to set IBIS_HOME to the root of your Ibis installation.
+Now, you can go to the Ibis bin directory and run

+    ibis-server --events

+to start an Ibis server that will print events as they occur.
+Next (in another window) you can run

-    ibis-run junit.textui.TestRunner ibis.ipl.impl.test.TestIbis
+    ibis-run -Dibis.pool.name=blabla -Dibis.server.address=localhost junit.textui.TestRunner ibis.ipl.impl.test.TestIbis

+The output should say "OK (1 test)" at the end.

-The programmer's manual in the docs directory ("docs/progman.pdf" or "docs/progman/progman.html" for a HTML version) contains a detailed description of the Ibis Application Programmer's interface (API), illustrated with example code fragments.
+The programmer's manual in the docs directory ("docs/progman.pdf") contains a detailed description of the Ibis Application Programmer's interface (API), illustrated with example code fragments.
 It also explains how to compile and run your Ibis application.
-The javadoc of the API is available in "docs/api/index.html".
+The javadoc of the API is available in "javadoc/index.html".

 Ibis has its own web-site: http://www.cs.vu.nl/ibis/.
 There, you can find more Ibis documentation, papers, application sources.

 The latest Ibis source repository tree is accessible through anonymous SVN at "https://gforge.cs.vu.nl/svn/ibis/ibis/trunk".
-Likewise, the latest example applications are available at "https://gforge.cs.vu.nl/svn/ibis/apps/trunk".
+Likewise, the latest example applications are available at "https://gforge.cs.vu.nl/svn/ibis/ipl-apps/trunk".
 You need an account on https://gforge.cs.vu.nl/ to access the repositories there.
 You can create an account by clicking the 'New Account' button on the https://gforge.cs.vu.nl/ page.